 Many baby boomers are choosing to work after turning 65.
 Knowing if Medicare benefits will be primary or secondary to your employer-provided benefits is crucial.

 When you understand how your coverage works, you can get the most out of your coverage.
-It’s recommended that you speak with the benefits administrator in the office where you work.
+Beneficiaries would speak with the benefits administrator.

 The benefits administrator will explain how your group coverage will complement or conflict with Medicare.